AwesomePotatoJuice/bower-existed-scanner/README.md

-Scan existing installed bower components, and export it as the dependency list.
+Scan the existed installed bower components, and export it as the dependency list.

 # Installation
 ```
-npm install bower-existing-scanner
+npm install bower-existed-scanner
 ```

 # Usage